- Some Windows 10 users reported losing their graphics card CD and not being able to install the right drivers they need.

 Don’t worry.
 Take a deep breath and check the explanation below.
 We made an effort to help you resolve your urgent issue.

-How to install proper GPU drivers in Windows 10/8/7 without CD
+How do I install proper GPU drivers in Windows 10 without CD?

-- Right-click on the Start button and open Device Manager from the Power User menu.
+- Right-click on the Start button, and open Device Manager.

-- Navigate to Display adapters section and expand it.
+- Navigate to the Display adapters section, and expand it.